 Every Wednesday morning, over 200 nuns at Dolma Ling Nunnery and Institute near Dharamsala, India rise before dawn and start a special ceremony to Tara to help end the suffering all sentient beings and to aid the nuns on their own spiritual path.

 Starting at 5:30 a.m. and continuing for an hour and a half, the nuns chant special Buddhist prayers to Tara, the female Buddha who embodies the wisdom and the compassion of all enlightened beings.

-Called the drolchok puja [or Tara prayer] it is done on a Wednesday because this is considered an auspicious day of His Holiness the Dalai Lama.
+Called the drolchok puja or Tara prayer it is done on Wednesdays because this day is considered auspicious day for His Holiness the Dalai Lama.

 Here’s a link to an English translation of the Praises to the 21 Taras which is one part of the whole Tara puja: http://www.nic.fi/~laan/praise.htm

 How to request a Puja or Prayers

 You don’t have to be a Buddhist to request prayers by the Tibetan nuns.